-1. Serious allergic reaction (hypersensitivity reaction).
-ZIAGEN contains abacavir (also contained in EPZICOM® and TRIZIVIR®).
-Patients taking ZIAGEN may have a serious allergic reaction (hypersensitivity reaction) that can cause death.
+- Serious allergic reactions (hypersensitivity reaction) that can cause death have happened with ZIAGEN and other abacavir-containing products.
 Your risk of this allergic reaction is much higher if you have a gene variation called HLA-B*5701.
 Your healthcare provider can determine with a blood test if you have this gene variation.

 If you get a symptom from 2 or more of the following groups while taking ZIAGEN, call your healthcare provider right away to find out if you should stop taking ZIAGEN.